 Welcome to Vanderbilt!
 We are excited that you have decided to make VU your new campus home.
-We recognize that transfer students arrive to our campus from the following three
+We recognize that transfer students arrive to our campus from the following three categories:

 Informal Recruitment Registration Eligibility Requirements: